nikomc/old_website/_posts/.ipynb_checkpoints/2020-03-13-information_storage-checkpoint.md

 Hover over a point to see additional information.

+{% include 2020_03_05_viral_storage_capacity.html %}

+This data, in itself, is not super interesting.
+Some of the viruses have a higher storage capacity by volume (any points closest to the upper left corner of the graph).
+The more interesting question, really, is:

+**What volume of viruses would be required to store all 25 million books in the Library of Congress?**

+Obviously, a major limitation with DNA storage is not in how information is stored (DNA is super stable) but, rather, in how the data is retrieved.

 Now, how many viruses do we need to store the entire Library of Congress?
 I have seen blog posts, from the [Library of Congress](https://blogs.loc.gov/thesignal/2011/07/transferring-libraries-of-congress-of-data/), no less, that repute the strangely circulated claim that the LoC holds a mere 10TB of data.
 In reality, the LoC holds something like 25 million books.
 Each book, when scanned, contains about 8Mb of data.
 Thus, there are roughly 200 million Mb of data in the Library of Congress, or about _200 terabytes_.
 200 TB is 2e+11 kilobytes of data.